 When you attend a college fair, you will be able to learn about many different schools at once.
 Also, each school usually has counselors, professors, or even students there to answer your questions about majors, financial aid, and the college experience in general.

-If you really want to get to know a particular college, pay their campuses a visit in person.
+If you really want to get to know a particular college, schedule a campus visit in person.
 When you do, you will usually be given a tour by student representatives who are knowledgeable about everything associated with their school.
 While you are walking around campus, you can get a feel for the area and the students to envision if you see yourself as part of the campus community.

 Research Financial Aid/Scholarship Options